 Crochet Artichoke Post Featured Image

-Artichoke Free Crochet Pattern
+Artichoke Crochet Pattern: Free Pattern

 I had a mom-fail moment the other day.
 It wasn’t like a MOM GUILT producing fail, but it was a fail.
-I was designing and making this artichoke free crochet pattern and I held it up for my son to approve of and he looked at it questioningly.
+I was designing and making this artichoke crochet pattern and I held it up for my son to approve of and he looked at it questioningly.
 I said, “This is an artichoke!”
 He replied, “I don’t know what that one tastes like.”

 Sh*t.